Abstract

 In spatially flat FLRW (Einstein frame),

 In the matter frame, the continuity equation for $\tilde{\rho}_m$ is standard; the Einstein-frame exchange encodes energy flow between $\phi$ and matter.
-During radiation domination, $T \approx 0$ and $\phi$ is overdamped; it thaws during matter domination and can act as dark energy.
+During radiation domination, $T \approx 0$ and $\phi$ is overdamped; it thaws during matter domination.
+Under a standard FLRW/EFT reconstruction this late-time temporal sector can be parameterized as an effective dark-energy component, but in TEP ontology it is not a fundamental dark-energy substance.

 EFT of dark energy mapping

 The theory maps to EFT-of-DE with $\alpha_T = 0$ enforced to satisfy $c_T = 1$.
 The braiding $\alpha_B$ and Planck-mass run $\alpha_M$ are both small and controlled by $\alpha(\phi)$ and $\dot{\phi}$.
 Bounds from large-scale structure and ISW require $|\alpha_M|$, $|\alpha_B| \ll 1$ at late times.
-Our parameter choices respect these.
+The parameter choices respect these.

 Recombination and H₀